pingcap/tiflash/README.md

 ### Build TiFlash on Linux

 TiFlash compiles in full LLVM environment (libc++/libc++abi/libunwind/compiler-rt) by default.
-To quickly setup a LLVM environment, you can use TiFlash Development Environment (see `release-centos7-llvm/env`) (for faster access of precompiled package in internal network, you can use [this link](http://fileserver.pingcap.net/download/development/tiflash-env/v1.0.0/tfilash-env-x86_64.tar.xz)).
+To quickly setup a LLVM environment, you can use TiFlash Development Environment (see `release-centos7-llvm/env`).
+Or you can also use system-wise toolchain if you can install `clang/compiler-rt/libc++/libc++abi` (with development headers, version 13+) in your environment.

-#### Create TiFlash Env
+#### Option 1: TiFlash Env

+> for faster access of precompiled package in internal network, you can use [this link](http://fileserver.pingcap.net/download/development/tiflash-env/v1.0.0/tfilash-env-x86_64.tar.xz)

 The development environment can be easily created with following commands (`docker` and `tar xz` are needed):